Understanding your Guidepost materials kit

 Select an image below to explore a detailed material guide with sample lessons and tips for integrating each material into your child’s self-directed schoolwork.
 We suggest reading the individual material guides in the sequence below in order to understand prerequisite concepts or skills needed to introduce each material.

-Preparing the learning environment
+preparing the learning environment.

 Cultivating a home learning space can feel like a big undertaking, but the simple goal is to create a learning environment where children can explore, discover and be creative.
 Start with these 5 steps and click on more tips & tricks to keep reading.